void-linux/void-docs/src/installation/guides/zfs.md

 # ZFS On Root

-This installation guide is assuming that an already existing Full Void Linux Install is available.
+This installation guide assumes that an already existing Full Void Linux Install is available.
 Not just a Live USB.

-If an existing Void Install doesn't exist please consult the [Live USB To Full Install](./fullusb.md) guide or the [General Instalation](./../live-images/index.md) guide.
-Then continue along with this guide.
+If an existing Void Install does not exist please consult one of the [other installation guides](./index.md) or use a custom iso such as [hrmpf](https://github.com/leahneukirchen/hrmpf) then continue along with this guide.

 > **Note**: